 Learn more by reading the comprehensive DaCast video streaming API documentation, and by using the sandboxed testing environment.
-You can also about how to stream live video on your website, easily and seamlessly via the DaCast online video platform.
+In addition, learn about how to stream live video on your website easily and seamlessly via the DaCast online video platform.

 Conclusion: Making the API choice

 Using an API is exciting, but also daunting.
-As we discussed above, choosing a Live Video Streaming API is a big decision.
-It can have ramifications for your whole organization.
+As we discuss above, choosing a Live Video Streaming API is a big decision.
+In fact, it can have ramifications for your whole organization.

 However, with the right decision-making framework, you can make the most informed choice for your needs.
 We hope this article has enlightened you on some important aspects to consider.